nicklockwood/Expression/README.md

 * Wherever possible, use the `symbols` dictionary to specify custom variables, operators or functions, instead of an `evaluator` function.
 Just having an `evaluator` function (even one that returns nil for everything) introduces uncertainty that prohibits most optimizations, so if you don't need it, don't include it.

+* If your custom functions and operators are all *pure* - i.e. they have no side effects, and always return the same output for a given set of argument values - then you should set the `pureSymbols` option for your expression.
+This option tells the optimizer that it's safe to inline any functions or operators in the `symbols` dictionary if all their arguments are constant.
+Note that the `pureSymbols` option does not affect variables (which are never inlined), nor any symbols matched by the `evaluator` function.

 Standard math symbols
 ----------------------